add tunables to combat scheduling delay of kernel threads

 This bug will only address solutions 1-4.

-Updated by Daniel Kimmel about 4 years ago
+Updated by Daniel Kimmel over 4 years ago

 Updates after some code review feedback: